learn-co-curriculum/phase-1-functions-lab/README.md

 ## Objectives
 1. Practice writing functions
+2. Explain calling functions from within other functions
-2. Explain basics of working with strings
+2. Practice basics of control flow and `return` statements

 ## Introduction
 Scuber has gained some traction among mom's and dad's in New York City.
 It also has received a few requests.